-Benefit Description You pay After the calendar year deductible

-Emergency within our service area

-Emergency care at a doctor's office 15%

-Emergency care at an urgent care center

-• Emergency care as an outpatient in a hospital, including doctors' services

-Not covered: Elective care or non-emergency care All charges

-Emergency outside our service area

-Emergency care at a doctor's office 15%

-Emergency care at an urgent care center

-Emergency care as an outpatient in a hospital, including doctor's services

-Not covered: All charges

-Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers

-• Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area

-Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area

-Ambulance

-Professional ambulance service when medically appropriate 15%

-Note: See 5(c) for non-emergency service

-Accidental injury

-Accidental injury 15%
+Benefit Description You pay After the calendar year deductible Emergency within our service area HDHP Option Emergency care at a doctor's office 15% Emergency care at an urgent care center • Emergency care as an outpatient in a hospital, including doctors' services Note: We do not waive ER coinsurance if you are admitted to the hospital.
+Not covered: Elective care or non-emergency care All charges Emergency outside our service area HDHP Option Emergency care at a doctor's office 15% • Emergency care at an urgent care center • Emergency care as an outpatient in a hospital, including doctor's services Note: We do not waive ER coinsurance if you are admitted to the hospital.
+Not covered: All charges Elective care or non-emergency care and follow-up care recommended by non-Plan providers that has not been approved by the Plan or provided by Plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance HDHP Option Professional ambulance service when medically appropriate 15% Note: See 5(c) for non-emergency service Accidental injury HDHP Option Accidental injury 15%

 Section 5(e).
-Mental health and substance abuse benefits
+Mental health and substance misuse disorder benefits